Toshihiro Nikai

-On October 31, 2021, he was elected for the thirteenth time in Japan's 49th general election to the House of Representatives.
+On 31 October 2021, he was elected for the thirteenth time in Japan's 49th general election to the House of Representatives.
 At the age of 82 years and 8 months, he was the oldest winner in the election.

+Also Nikai is Director of the Liberal Democratic Party’s 2025 Osaka-Kansai Expo Promotion Headquarters, President of the National Travel Industry Association, and President of the Japan–China Friendship Parliamentarians' Union.

 Early life

 Nikai was born in Gobō, Wakayama Prefecture.
 His father was an assemblyman in the Wakayama Prefectural Assembly who had little time for his son; his mother Kikue was the daughter of a physician and, unusual for that time for a woman in Japan, was a physician herself.
 He initially attended Inahara Elementary School, but at the end of WWII, he transferred to Gobō Elementary School.
 While attending Gobō Middle School, he participated in an extracurricular debating society, where he addressed the human rights issues facing the Burakumin, citing The Broken Commandment, a novel by Tōson Shimazaki.
 After graduation from Wakayama Prefectural Hidaka High School, Nikai attended Chuo University in Tokyo, graduating with a law degree in 1961.
 He immediately entered politics, working as secretary for Saburo Endo, a Diet member from Shizuoka who was serving as the Minister of Construction.